djcooke/compendium/pomanders.md

     tips:
       - 'Use to clear a floor quickly, especially when there are a lot of things you don''t want to fight'
+  - name: Lethargy
+    image: lethargy.png
+    only_in: EO
+    description: "Inflicts all enemies on the floor with a very potent slow.
+    Auto-attack delay as well as weaponskill and spell cast and recast time are increased.
+Duration: 10 minutes"
+    tips:
+      - "Good panic button like witching"
+      - "Use for enemies you're unfamiliar/unconfident with.
+EO enemies have a lot of abilities with late telegraphs, so this will give you more time to react"
+      - "Can use on floors with enemies that have dangerous out-of combat AoEs (e.g. sasquatches) to reduce risk"
+  - name: Storms
+    image: storms.png
+    only_in: EO
+    description: "Reduces the HP of all enemies on the current floor to a single digit"
+    tips:
+      - "Gather up a few enemies before using, then finish them all with a single AoE.
+If the enemies are dangerous, you can use a witching for safety"
+      - "Enemies are also affected by the Auto-heal Penalty enchantment which makes this an easy floor wipe.
+Consider combining with fortune"
+  - name: Dread
+    image: dread.png
+    only_in: EO
+    description: "Transforms user into a dreadnaught.
+Grants ability Rotosmash that kills most enemies in one hit, and Wrecking Ball that inflicts vulnerability up"
+    tips:
+      - 'Rotosmash does not kill in one hit on floors that have knockback disabled'
+      - 'Be aware that dread beasts are immune to knockback, so Rotosmash will not kill them either'
+      - "Using Rotosmash to get a lot of quick kills is generally far more valuable than putting vulnerability down on a boss.
+You could use one to clear the floor before a boss, hop in the passage, and get stacks on the boss before it wears off though."
+      - "See Pomander of Rage from PotD for more tips, as this is much the same"
 ---

 <div class="surfacePane" markdown="1">